-EDUC 414.
+EDUC 414/514.
 FLEXIBLE FIELD EXPERIENCE IN EDUCATION.
 Flexible Field Experience in Education- A field based course designed to permit students to engage in up to 120 hours of field experience that fulfills the PDE competency requirements of a Level I, Level II, or Level III field experience (40 hours = 1 credit, 80 hours = 2 credits, and 120 hours = 3 credits).
-With instructor approval, this course may substitute for Education 371, 372, 373, 381, 382, or 383.
+With instructor approval, this course may substitute for Education 181, 182, 271, 282, 375, 383, 385, and 386.
 With instructor's permission, the course may be taken more than once.

-EDUC 415.
+EDUC 415/515.
 PROFESSIONAL TOPICS IN EDUCATION.
 A course for credential candidates that examines contemporary issues, successful practices, curricular approaches, political influences, school structure, and/or specific student needs that schools face in the 21st century.
 Students will also consider possible solutions to various crises facing American education.